RhinoDevel/keyboard/README.md

 - **Single binary application**: The same PRG can be used for all supported CBMs/PETs, 40 or 80 columns, BASIC 2 or 4.

+- **Additional BASIC 1 support**: A special BASIC 1 PRG file is available.

 - **Re-entry / no reset**: